mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 One problem with this particular dataset is that our training inputs aren't representative of all possible input numbers.
 We trained the network with the numbers 0 to 99, which are all low numbers.
 However, the test set checks how well the network works for the numbers from 10,000 to 10,999.

-Therefore, one way to improve our network would be to randomly select training examples from the full 0 - 65535 range.
+Therefore, one way to improve our network would be to randomly select training examples from the full 0 to 65,535 range.

 ## Try it